pskaranth/datascience/probandstats/Discrete.md

 V(X) = np(1-p)

 Applications include :\
-Probability of Rainy Days in a month\
+-Probability of Rainy Days in a month\
-Positive Reponse to a  treatement.
+-Positive Reponse to a  treatement.

 ## Poisson Distribution
 It is a discrete probabiity distribution that gives the probability of given number of events occurring in a fixed interval of time or space.\